 Adorable Kitten Carries Her Favorite Toy Everywhere She Goes After Being Put Into Foster Care Alone

 "Once she got here, though, she actually got a little bit worse and was diagnosed with severe corneal ulcers and a pretty severe case of pneumonia on top of her URI.
-The option of euthanasia was brought up by the vets at her worst point, as a compassionate option since she was very very sick, but I knew she wasn’t ready to give up," Ashley said.
+The option of euthanasia was brought up by the vets at her worst point as a compassionate option since she was very, very sick, but I knew she wasn’t ready to give up," Ashley said.

 "It took a whole month of constant oxygen therapy, multiple nebulizer treatments per day, very strong antibiotics, eye drops, and nose drops to get her through it, but she was very strong-willed and wanted to live, so she did!"

-"We were told she may not see, but her ulcers cleared up completely and she seems just fine.
+"We were told she may not see, but her ulcers cleared up completely, and she seems just fine.
 She amazes me!"

 "She is now almost 11 weeks old and still has some residual lung scarring and chronic congestion problems we are working on clearing up, but she is otherwise a very healthy and happy growing girl.
-She is very feisty and playful but will pause her playtime to come to cuddle up and lick my nose in an aggressively affectionate way."
+She is very feisty and playful but will pause her playtime to come cuddle up and lick my nose in an aggressively affectionate way."

 "She is constantly moving, playing, and wrestling with her kitten friends.
 She’s been such a joy to foster."